-IX.
+VII.
 CONCLUSION AND FUTURE WORK

 In this paper, we presented a novel approach to combine the concept of identity verification through physical presence with the authentication factor ownership, i.e., authentication by something you have.
 We defined a structure called tree of trust, on which a distance from root metric can be calculated.
 The latter is a measure for a node's trustworthiness, i.e., it can be used as a parameter for permission assignment.
 By extending the concept to weighted trees of trust, one can also allow for self-activation of further devices as well as activation by more insecure means, resulting in a lower trustworthiness value.
-We described several ways for adding, removing, promoting and demoting nodes in the tree, which shows its applicability to various use cases.
 The system perfectly fits scenarios which inherently exhibit some kind of hierarchy and require a central authority, but in which identity verification tasks should be distributed among the system's users.